home-assistant/home-assistant.io/source/_integrations/nest.markdown

 ha_integration_type: integration
 ---

 The `nest` integration allows you to integrate your [Google Nest](https://store.google.com/us/category/connected_home?) devices in Home Assistant.
-This integration uses the [Smart Device Management](https://developers.google.com/nest/device-access/api) API and Google's Cloud Pubsub to efficiently listen for changes in device state or other events.
+This integration uses the [Smart Device Management API](https://developers.google.com/nest/device-access/api) API and Google's Cloud Pubsub to efficiently listen for changes in device state or other events.
 See [Supported Devices](https://developers.google.com/nest/device-access/supported-devices) for all devices supported by the SDM API.

 There is currently support for the following device types within Home Assistant: